Who Wears Scleral Lenses?

 Benefits Of Wearing Scleral Lenses

-Scleral lenses from The Specialty Contact Lens Center At Atkinson Eye Care Scleral Lens and Keratoconus Center have many advantages over traditional lenses.
+Scleral lenses from Specialty Contact Lens Center At Atkinson Eye Care have many advantages over traditional lenses.
 Our patients enjoy wearing them for their:

 - Comfort: Scleral lenses’ larger size and high-quality materials offer a greater level of comfort.
 The rigid materials allow for a round, smooth shape that gently sits over the eye and stay put, even with a lot of movement.
 Most patients can wear them comfortably for up to 14 hours.